cindidong/DH110/Assignments/6/README.md

 ## Impression Test
 [Youtube Link](https://youtu.be/r1hdPrT2sJQ)
 ### Overall Impression
-The participant could tell immediately what the website was for, and thought the website looked interesting.
+The participant could tell immediately that the website was for learning music theory, and thought it looked interesting.

 ### Typography
 The participant preferred the last variant, as they described it as having more "character" than the other fonts.
 I was surprised by this, as I had designed the website with the first variant's font in mind.
-I did see their point, as I found the last variant's font to be more modern and playful.
+I did see their point, as I found the last variant's font to be more modern and playful than the first one.

 ### Shape
 The participant preferred rounder buttons, but stated that this might be a personal preference.
 They did not like the rectangle buttons on the last variant, stating that it makes the website look unfinished.